What are my life insurance options when living abroad?

 This is likely to be your best option.

-It is what I did when I found out that the policy that I set up when I was living in the UK no longer covered once I moved to Poland (apparently Warsaw is more dangerous than London; who’d have thunk it?).
+It is what I did when I found out that the policy that I had set up when I was living in the UK no longer covered once I moved overseas.

 With an international policy, the insurer will cover you wherever you live and the insurance will also be valid should you move on to live in another country.

-This eliminates the need for you to chop and change policies and as a result you are not exposed to the risk of your health deteriorating and suddenly finding out that you are unable to get cover.
+This eliminates the need for you to chop and change policies and as a result you are not exposed to the risk of your health deteriorating and suddenly finding out that you are unable to get cover at all.

 Action Point